YALI Act of 2026

 Allows for reciprocal exchanges

-Requires a detailed implementation plan
+Requires an implementation plan

 Mandates annual reports

-Includes a five-year sunset clause
+Includes a five-year sunset provision

 Who does this affect?

-- Young African leaders and entrepreneurs
+• Young African leaders and entrepreneurs

-- U.S. educational institutions
+• U.S. educational institutions

 What is the real world impact?

-Promotes U.S. foreign policy goals
+Strengthens U.S. foreign policy in Africa

 When does this start?

-Implementation Plan Submission
+Implementation Plan Due

 First Annual Report